 Student are assigned an enrolment start date based on cohort year of study.
 Upper year students will be assigned earlier start dates to ensure they are able to meet their degree requirements.
-Cohort year of study can be determined by reviewing the curriculum and the diagrams of degree requirements.
-For example: Students starting their first year at the Daniels Faculty as a Master of Architecture student with advanced standing have a cohort year of MArch year 2.
+Cohort year of

 Students who are not sure of their cohort year of study should contact registrar@daniels.utoronto.ca well in advance of the enrolment start dates.
 Enrolment start dates are listed as part of the Graduate Sessional dates annually.